EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 Based on prior knowledge of some additional external information:
 - an adversary knows that Hellen is a white female and she is in the microdata table;
 - the adversary can infer that the disease of Hellen is either chest pain or short breath;
-- the adversary knows that Hellen runs $2$ hours a day and therefore that Hellen cannot suffer from short breath;
+- the adversary knows that Hellen runs $2$ hours a day and therefore infers that Hellen cannot suffer from short breath;

 Therefore, the adversary is able to infer that Hellen’s disease is chest pain.